-The Bank has not entered into any transactions related to capital market and real estate sector during the year 2019-20 and 2018-19.
+The Bank has not entered into any transactions related to capital market and real estate sector during the year 2020-21 and 2019-20.

-As per the RBI guidelines issued by RBI for licensing of Payments Bank; the payments bank is not allowed to give any advance or lend to any person including their directors.
-Therefore, the disclosure required in respect to exposure to real estate sector, capital market, category wise country risk, single and group borrower limits and unsecured advances are not applicable to payments bank.
+ii) As per the RBI guidelines issued by RBI for licensing of Payments Bank; the payments bank are not allowed to give any advance or lend to any person including their directors.
+Therefore, the disclosure required in respect to expo sure to real estate sector, capital market, category wise country risk, single and group borrower limits and unse cured advances are not applicable to payments bank.